adam-r-kowalski/yeti/README.md

 # Yeti

-Programming language for writing fast, portable and secure code
+A programming language aiming to be fun and productive while mapping cleanly to the underlying hardware.

 ## Installation